whoismarios/ReactNativeToDoList/README.md

 ---

-To clone the Project paste the following code to your terminal:
+To clone the Project paste the following code in your terminal:
 ```bash
 git clone https://github.com/whoismarios/ReactNativeToDoList.git
 ```